churchofthought/JSOperations/README.md

 }, {i: 1, results:[0,1]});
 fib.resumptionBlock(fib.executionBlock()); // fib should resume at its execution block

+fib.completionBlock(function(op){
+	console.log("fib of " + this.i + " is " + this.results.pop());
+}, fib.context());
 ```

+When an operation is resumed, its resumptionBlock is called.
+That is utilized in the above example.

+There are 4 related blocks you can set on an operation:
+suspensionBlock, resumptionBlock, cancellationBlock, and completionBlock

+Because javascript code cannot be 'terminated', it is your job to set these blocks if you desire your operation to be re-entrant / terminatable.
+In the above example, we don't need to set a suspensionBlock because there are no resources like lingering ajax requests to cancel.

 Operations can also have dependencies.
 Let's say you need to get some json data from 2 seperate ajax requests and do something only when both requests have returned.